 “I was charged with DWI in North Carolina and my vehicle was seized, and I am told it is going to be sold, is this true and how can I stop it?”

 The short answer is: “it depends”.
-If you or someone you know has had their vehicle seized related to a Driving While Impaired (DWI) charge, contact the experienced attorneys on the Dummit Fradin Driving While Impaired practice team as soon as possible because timing is critical and storage costs are rising daily.
+If you or someone you know has had a vehicle seizure related to a Driving While Impaired charge, contact an attorney as soon as possible.
+Timing is critical and storage costs are rising daily.

-Pursuant to North Carolina law, a driver charged with DWI may have his/her vehicle seized if the driver’s license of the person driving the vehicle was revoked due to a prior Driving While Impaired (DWI) revocation, or if the driver was not validly licensed and not covered by the requisite liability insurance policy.
-Specifically, N.C.G.S.
-20-28.3 requires law enforcement officers to seize motor vehicles where they have probable cause to believe the driver is guilty impaired driving offense (i.e. DWI or Driving After Consuming <21) and at the time of the offense:
+According to North Carolina law, a driver charged with DWI may have his/her vehicle seized if they have a revoked license due to a prior DWI.
+If they were not validly licensed nor covered by the requisite liability insurance policy, their vehicle will also get seized.
+NC General Statute 20-28.3 requires police officers to seize motor vehicles where they have probable cause to believe the driver is guilty of an impaired driving offense.
+This can include DWI or Driving After Consuming <21.

 - The driver’s license is already revoked for a prior impaired driving offense, OR

 - The driver is not validly licensed and not covered by a liability insurance policy.

 The law enforcement officer MUST seize the vehicle even if the driver is not the owner of the vehicle.
 After seizing the vehicle, the officer will arrange for the vehicle to get towed to a local towing storage facility.
 The three most used towing companies that have contracts with North Carolina are Eastway Wrecker, Tarheel Specialties, and Martin Edwards & Associates.
 The vehicle starts accruing daily storage fees as soon as it arrives at the storage facility.
 These fees are required to be paid by statute and cannot be waived by court order.

 What Does Vehicle Forfeiture Mean?